Parallel computing: Memory and communication

-Computer systems make use of caches—small and fast memories located close to the processor which store temporary copies of memory values (nearby in both the physical and logical sense).
+Computer systems (with the exception of Groq's LPUs) make use of caches—small and fast memories located close to the processor which store temporary copies of memory values (nearby in both the physical and logical sense).
 Parallel computer systems have difficulties with caches that may store the same value in more than one location, with the possibility of incorrect program execution.
 These computers require a cache coherency system, which keeps track of cached values and strategically purges them, thus ensuring correct program execution.
 Bus snooping is one of the most common methods for keeping track of which values are being accessed (and thus should be purged).
 Designing large, high-performance cache coherence systems is a very difficult problem in computer architecture.
-As a result, shared memory computer architectures do not scale as well as distributed memory systems do.
+As a result, shared memory computer architectures do not scale and distributed memory systems do.

 Processor–processor and processor–memory communication can be implemented in hardware in several ways, including via shared (either multiported or multiplexed) memory, a crossbar switch, a shared bus or an interconnect network of a myriad of topologies including star, ring, tree, hypercube, fat hypercube (a hypercube with more than one processor at a node), or n-dimensional mesh.

 Parallel computers based on interconnected networks need to have some kind of routing to enable the passing of messages between nodes that are not directly connected.
 The medium used for communication between the processors is likely to be hierarchical in large multiprocessor machines.